aleameliach/rick-morty-web/README.md

 - `PickleImages.js`: component that imports the images used when we show an error page to the user.
 - `Reset.js`: component that renders a button that resets the filters inputs.

-## 🌐Services🌐
+## Services

 To make our app functional, we need two services:

-- `api.js`: contains the function that calls the API and returns the data from the server.
+- `Api.js`: contains the function that calls the API and returns the data from the server.
 - `localStorage.js`: contains functions necessary to manage the local storage in a easier way.